cephdon/sample-android-SAMInBLEws/README.md

 Demo
 -------------

-The sample app have the same funcationality as [SAMInBLE](https://github.com/samsungsamiio/sample-android-SAMInBLE).
+The sample app has the same funcationality as [SAMInBLE](https://github.com/samsungsamiio/sample-android-SAMInBLE).
 Check out Demo section there.

 Prerequisites
 -------------